oanegros/MicroscopyNodes/README.md

 This is a project building bioimage support for the open source software blender.
 This currently exists as the Blender add-on `microscopynodes`, previously named `tif2blender`.
 This is able to easily load tif files as volumetric objects in Blender.

 Please make some pretty figures with this add-on!
-If you post using this addon on social media please either tag me (@GrosOane on twitter) or use hashtag `#microscopynodes`.

 You can download and install the add-on on the [Blender extensions platform](https://extensions.blender.org/add-ons/microscopynodes/) or by searching for Microscopy Nodes in the Extensions in your Blender preferences.
 For installing with earlier Blender versions than 4.2, follow the [legacy install instructions]( https://oanegros.github.io/MicroscopyNodes/outdated).